dfe-analytical-services/dfeshiny/README.md

 This will create a new script within the package R/ folder.

+## Testing an update to the package in a host dashboard

 ## Updating the package version

 Once changes have been completed, reviewed and are ready for use in the wild, you